Roasted Carrots & Carrot-Top Chimichurri

 1 - 2 jalapeño chili peppers, seeded finely minced

 ⅓ - ½ cup extra virgin olive oil

 - PREHEAT the oven to 400°F and prepare a sheet pan by lightly oiling it with a bit of olive oil.
 While the oven is preheating, prepare the carrots and tops.

 - REMOVE the carrot tops, discarding any woody stems, and soak the fluffy fronds in a salad spinner or pan filled with cold water to remove any dirt.
 Dry the fronds by shaking excess water off of them and then wrap them in a paper towel to gently blot away any remaining water.
 Thoroughly clean the carrots with a vegetable scrubber, there is no need to remove the peel.
 Toss the carrots with the olive oil, salt and pepper and arrange in one layer on a sheet pan.

-- MAKE the chimichurri while the carrots are roasting by finely chopping the carrot fronds until you have ½ cup of finely chopped fronds.
-Combine the carrot fronds with the finely chopped cilantro, shallot, garlic cloves, jalapeño, red wine vinegar, extra-vigin olive oil, and salt and ground black pepper to taste.
+MAKE the chimichurri while the carrots are roasting by finely chopping the carrot fronds until you have ½ cup of finely chopped fronds.
+Combine the carrot fronds with the finely chopped cilantro, shallot, garlic cloves, jalapeño, red wine vinegar, extra-virgin olive oil, and salt and ground black pepper to taste.